-SOUTH AFRICAN BUSINESS LEADERSHIP

-AN EVOLVING PROFILE

-A consistent note that is raised by companies is that the leadership profile of our biggest organisations has significantly evolved since 1996.
+SOUTH AFRICAN BUSINESS LEADERSHIP AN EVOLVING PROFILE A consistent note that is raised by companies is that the leadership profile of our biggest organisations has significantly evolved since 1996.
 Leaders today often come from backgrounds where they directly experienced inequality, poverty, hunger and other issues that the 2030 Agenda was created to address.
 This real transformation that has taken place means that a new generation of leaders is motivated in a more direct way than ever before to manifest positive transformation.
-As South Africans, it may be time for us to re-evaluate the traditional and capitalist.
+As South Africans, it may be time for us to re-evaluate the traditional stereotype that business is inherently selfish and capitalist.